Blue Mesa Reservoir, Colorado, USA

 - Statistics / Weather / Helpful Links

 Looking for Blue Mesa Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Beautiful mesas, deep canyons, and steep rocky cliffs surround Blue Mesa Reservoir, the second largest lake entirely in Colorado.
 The clear, blue, mountain water of the fjord-like lake draws anglers, nature lovers, and vacationers from all over.